ZofTG/leptonreader/README.md

-# FLIRPY
+# LEPTON READER

-python integration for FLIR Lepton 3.5
+python integration for FLIR Lepton 3.5 with GUI

-## Getting started
+## GETTING READY

 1. Make sure to unlock the SDK dlls: